 Bottom: Two-colored spiral, double passes.

-When only double passes are used for stripes, a wavy stripe is created.
+When only double passes are used for stripes, a wavy, textured stripe is created.
 A doubles spiral cord has each color predominantly on either side, with an almost herringbone look.

 Top: Single-pass spiral.
 Arrows point to where a double pass was inserted to reverse the direction of the spiral.